tapis-project/documentation/source/technical/pods.rst

 The primary use of this service is to have quick-to-deploy long-lived services based on Docker images that are exposed via HTTP or TCP endpoints listed by the API all running in Kubernetes.

-The Pods service provides endpoints for managing pods and their constituant components:
+The Pods service provides endpoints for managing pods and their constituent components:
     * **Pods** - The base unit of the service, a pod is a Docker container which a user can manage and interact with.
     * **Templates** - A pod template is a pre-configured pod definition that can be recursively referenced by the definition of a pod.
     * **Images** - Endpoints for managing the allowlist of Docker images that can be used in pods.